-In the event of Overtime, the Game Timekeeper shall reset the clock to five (5) minutes in preparation for the Overtime period.
+In the event of Overtime, the Game Timekeeper shall reset the clock to the playing time for the Overtime period according to Rule 84.
 The Overtime period will commence promptly following the shoveling of the entire ice surface.

 → Rule 84 - Overtime Operations.